When Tables Go Crazy: Evaluating Multimodal Models on French Financial Documents: Introduction

 \section{Introduction}

 The 2008--2009 global financial crisis exposed major failures in transparency and regulatory oversight across financial markets, prompting a coordinated international response to strengthen disclosure and investor protection requirements \cite{g20_2009_london_statement}.
-In the European Union, these reforms were subsequently formalized through regulations such as MiFID II and PRIIPs, requiring asset management companies to issue standardized prospectuses at the beginning of the fiscal year and subjecting them to end-of-year review by regulatory authorities \cite{ec_2014_mifid2,eu_2014_priips}.
+In the European Union, these reforms were subsequently formalized through regulations such as \textit{Markets in Financial Instruments Directive (MiFID II)} and \textit{Packaged Retail and Insurance-based Investment Products (PRIIPs)}, requiring asset management companies to issue standardized prospectuses at the beginning of the fiscal year and subjecting them to end-of-year review by regulatory authorities \cite{ec_2014_mifid2,eu_2014_priips}.
 Following the implementation of these regulations, the volume of regulated disclosure documents has become substantial in all major financial jurisdictions.
 In the European Union and the United States alone, tens of thousands of prospectuses and prospectus-like documents, including amendments and standardized investor disclosures, are produced each year, illustrating the scale of financial documentation that must be reviewed and interpreted.

-Because of their unprecedented level of performance in many text understanding tasks, Large Language Models (LLMs) have become the central component of the modern NLP arsenal.
+Because of their unprecedented level of performance in many text understanding tasks \citep{grattafiori2024llama3herdmodels}, Large Language Models (LLMs) have become the central component of the modern Natural Language Processing (NLP) arsenal.
 Despite this progress, their evaluation in certain specialized domains remains uneven.
 Finance, for example, presents several particular challenges: documents are long, terminology is technical, and information is often distributed across text, tables, and charts.
 Moreover, most evaluation resources focus on English, leaving models' capabilities in other languages, particularly in domain-specific contexts, largely untested.
 This gap is especially problematic for regulatory and advisory applications where extraction accuracy is critical: a financial advisor querying a prospectus for the entry fee of a specific share class cannot tolerate hallucinated percentages.

 French financial documents exemplify these challenges.
 Investment prospectuses, which describe potential returns and risks of financial products, can span 10 to 600+ pages and combine dense legal prose with complex tabular data and visual elements.
 Deploying LLMs in such challenging scenarios requires rigorous evaluation of their ability to locate and extract precise information, a prerequisite for higher-level tasks like summarization or compliance verification.